'Fans of The Silent Patient will love it' CJ TUDOR

 ‘The Other Passenger is just brilliant; gripping from the first page with an incredible first person narrative and a sense of place that pulls you through the pages fast enough to make your head spin.
 Louise Candlish just gets better and better, I love her’ Lisa Jewell, author of The Family Upstairs

+When you get off at your stop, the police are waiting.
+Another passenger saw you and Kit arguing on the boat home the night before and the police say that you had a reason to want him dead.
 You protest.
-You and Kit are friends — ask Melia, she’ll vouch for you.
-And who exactly is pointing the finger?
-What do they know about your private lives?
+You and Kit are friends - ask Melia, she'll vouch for you.
+And who exactly is this other passenger pointing the finger?
+What do they know about your lives?

-No, whatever coincidences might have occurred last night, you are innocent, totally innocent.
+No, whatever danger followed you home last night, you are innocent, totally innocent.

 Praise for The Other Passenger: